fabiospampinato/gitman/README.md

-  publish [options] <repository>  Publish a local repository to GitHub sh [options] <command>          Execute a shell command in all known repositories sync [options] <command>        Synchronize all known repositories with GitHub (fetch, description, keywords) whoami                          Outputs the user associated with the provided GitHub token, if any help [command]                  display help for command
+  publish [options] <repository>  Publish a local repository to GitHub sh [options] <command>          Execute a shell command in all known repositories sync [options] <command>        Synchronize all known repositories with GitHub (fetch, description, keywords) whoami                          Output the user associated with the provided GitHub token, if any help [command]                  display help for command
 ```